holochain/docs-pages/src/concepts/3_source_chain.md

 2. Then the conductor calls the DNA’s validation function for that element.
 If it fails validation, it returns an error to the client.
 3. If validation is successful, the conductor signs the element with the user’s private key and writes it onto the end of their source chain.

 Like a real-life signature, this cryptographic signature proves that it was you who created the element.
 It’s based on cryptographic math, so it’s verifiable and impossible to forge.
 It’s also only valid for the contents of that element—if a third party modifies even a single character of the signed data, the signature no longer matches.
-It’s like a fingerprint for the data, combined with the author’s own fingerprint.
+It’s like a fingerprint for the data, combined with the author’s own royal seal.

-This lets us detect [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) on _element_ data_, but it still doesn't tell us whether anyone has tampered with the _order of elements_ in the source chain.
+This lets us detect [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) on _element_ data, but it still doesn't tell us whether anyone has tampered with the _order of elements_ in the source chain.

 Let's take a closer look at the header.
 Along with the signature, it includes the hash of the previous header, a timestamp, and the entry's type.